Healthy Homes Assessment Elderslea

 • Does the water flow properly and is there stopping of draughts?

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For expert advice, call now and schedule your rental property house evaluation.
+The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can be extremely costly for property managers and landlords.
+For expert guidance, contact us today to schedule your rental properties house assessment.

 home assessments for rental properties